 Walk through the sculpture gardens on Lake Osceola or tour the Capen House at the Albin Polasek Museum & Sculpture Gardens.
 Check out paintings, prints, sculptures, and artifacts dated between the Renaissance and contemporary era at the Rollins Museum of Art.
 For outdoor recreation, swim, set off at the public boat ramp, or try your hand at fishing from the dock in Dinky Dock Park.
 Taste Orlando farm-to-table fare with the Sweet Potato Gnocchi, OMG Burger, or Sambuca P.E.I.
 Mussels from Boca Winter Park.
 Try Turkish dishes like Chicken Adana Kebap, Lamb Shanks, or Okra Saute at Bosphorous Turkish Cuisine.
 Or get in some good Southern-style dishes, like Chicken & Andouille File Gumbo, Shrimp Creole, or Jambalaya at Tibby’s New Orleans Kitchen.

 Moving to Orlando?
 Extra Space Storage has plenty of storage facilities in the Orlando metro that can help with your transition.
-Find a storage facility near you!
+Find self storage in Orlando!

 Suburb statistics from AreaVibes